 Approximately 100 horses used for research and teaching can be found at the Leveck Animal Research Center.
 Mississippi State University was one of 26 horse breeders, including only one other university, from across the United States and Canada recently honored by the American Quarter Horse Association for 50 years of breeding to produce quality Quarter Horses.
 Horses are sold annually through an on-line auction and proceeds are returned to facilitate research.
 Ongoing research at the horse unit includes nutrition projects to investigate supplementation strategies and reproduction studies designed to learn more about placentitis.

-The Leveck Animal Research Center houses 6 to 12 sows which produce approximately 200 pigs annually.
-These pigs are used for research and teaching activities.
+The Leveck Animal Research Center collaborates with industry partners to bring in pregnant sows and other swine to the campus farm as needed.
+These pigs are used to support research and teaching activities and provide hands-on opportunities for students in animal management and meats processing.
 Ongoing research includes reproduction studies to improve fertility via nanotechnology and nutrition studies to evaluate growth and performance.